-In unusual cases, after review by the Office of General Counsel and the Vice President for Finance, a gift may be transferred to another charity as allowed by law (usually with the consent of a representative of the Office of Attorney General and after approval by the Orphans’ Court).
+In unusual cases, after review by the Office of General Counsel and the Vice President for Finance and Treasurer, a gift may be transferred to another charity as allowed by law (usually with the consent of a representative of the Office of Attorney General and after approval by the Orphans’ Court.)

-Upon a donor’s request, the University may refund money to a donor who has erroneously overpaid on a pledge, or to entities which should have forwarded the check to a different institution.
-In each case, the donor must provide the appropriate taxpayer identification number.
-Verification of paying account is necessary to ensure the refund is made to original payor account.
+Upon a donor’s request, the University may refund money erroneously overpaid on a pledge, or erroneously paid to the University instead to a different nonprofit institution.
+In each case, the donor must provide its taxpayer identification number.
+Verification of the TIN is necessary to ensure that the refund is made to the original payor.

-If a donor has taken a charitable tax deduction for all or part of a returned gift, the donor must report as part of gross income to the Internal Revenue Service the return of the gift.
+If a donor has taken a charitable tax deduction for all or part of a returned gift, the donor must report the returned gift as gross income in the year of return as required by federal and state tax law.